 There is more to presence than “Available,” “Away,” and “Busy.”
 For example, Microsoft Lync and Office Communicator also provide “DND,” “Be Right Back,” “Appear Away,” and “Off Work” as well as custom status messages and enhanced presence states.
 The enhanced presence capabilities of Microsoft Lync and Office Communicator collect detailed information about a user, such as “On the Phone” or “In a Meeting” and send this information as a presence status so that others can make informed choices about the best way to contact the user.
 The UC Exchange UC Federation Service not only supports all of the Microsoft Lync and Office Communicator presence and enhanced presence states, it also conforms to user-level settings for interruption management and presence access levels.

-For UC platforms that support multi-user chat for federated contacts, host and invite multiple federated users into multi-user chat sessions.
-Allow federated users to see all of the participants, including their presence status, and be aware of those who join or leave the session as if they are on the same platform.
+UC Exchange allows Microsoft Lync and Office Communicator users to host and invite multiple federated participants into a single or multiple multi-user chat sessions.
+Microsoft Lync and Office Communicator users can see all the federated participants, including their presence status, and view those who join or leave the session as if they were on the same platform.

 Federated User Tagging

-A UC platform's tagging capability enables users to tag their colleagues to receive a notification when that colleague becomes available.
-Trying to track down a busy colleague can be time consuming and difficult.
-Tagging users and getting notifications of when they are available is very useful and with UC Exchange Federation Services, users can tag their federated colleagues even if they do not reside on the same UC platform.
-With this feature, if a user tags a person in his or her contact list a toaster message will pop up with an alert that that particular person is now available.
+Trying to track down a busy colleague in external organizations can be time consuming and difficult.
+Tagging users and getting notifications of when they are available is very useful.
+With the UC Exchange Federation Service, you can tag your federated colleagues as if they are on Lync – a toaster message will pop up with an alert when they are available.